Muscle mass build-up is not just about lifting your weights

 Grilled Chicken with Quinoa and Veggies

-A balanced meal providing lean protein from chicken, complex carbohydrates from quinoa, and vitamins and minerals from vegetables.
+A wholesome meal of lean protein from chicken, carbohydrates

 Protein Smoothie